zama-ai/tfhe-rs/tfhe/docs/integration/js-on-wasm-api.md

 **TFHE-rs** supports 3 WASM `targets`:

 * Node.js: For use in Node.js applications or packages
-* Web: For use in web browsers
+* Web: For use in web browsers without multi-threading support.
+Support parallelism via web workers.
-* Web-parallel: For use in web browsers with multi-threading support
+* Web-parallel: For use in web browsers with full multi-threading support

 The core of the API remains the same, requiring only minor changes in the initialization functions.